Subaru-PFS/ets_fiberalloc/README.md

       with the highest importance to a fiber.
 If multiple fibers can see the target, choose the fiber with the lowest number of potential targets.

+### Comments on the choice of algorithm:

+It is a justified question why ETS does not simply make use of an assigning algorithm based on the maximum-flow graph approach (Goldberg 1997, J. Algorithms 22, 1), similar to SDSS (Blanton et al. 2003, AJ 125, 2276).
+This algorithm is proven to be optimal and runs in polynomial time.

+Unfortunately the characteristics of both the instrument and the surveys differ very much between SDSS and PFS.
+In SDSS
+- all fibers could be placed almost anywhere on the whole focal plane, as long as they were not too close to other fibers
+- the target distribution contained only very few target groups that could lead to fiber collisions.

+For PFS
+- every fiber is only movable within a circular patrol area much smaller than the focal plane
+- the test target catalogs are (for a large part) so spatially dense that almost all targets are in a group with many potentially colliding neighbors.

+The reduced patrol area of individual fibers implies that the optimum observation strategy depends much more on telescope pointing and orientation than it does for SDSS.
+However, selecting optimal pointing and orientation is not covered by the network flow algorithm and is a NP-hard problem.

+SDSS had to adopt a special (not provably optimal) approach for potentially colliding targets; for its target distribution this was not a big problem.
+In the case of the planned PFS surveys, the fact that practically all targets are potentially colliding defeats the purpose of the network-flow approach.

+It appears that other groups developing assignment algorithms for instruments similar to PFS have come to the same conclusion (see, e.g., Morales et al. 2012, MNRAS 419, 1187).

 In case of any questions, please don't hesitate to contact me (martin@mpa-garching.mpg.de)!